 However, these options are not suitable for companies.
 Medium-sized and enterprise companies need other measures here, especially organizations in the area of critical infrastructure or in highly regulated environments (automotive, insurance and banking, medical care, etc.).

-What really limits spying or data collection and transmission from Windows 10/11 is system hardening.
+What really limits spying or data collection and transmission from Windows 10/11 is System Hardening / Secure Configuation.
 With “hardening” you configure your systems in such a way that Microsoft, Google, advertising networks and other “data octopuses” do not receive any relevant data.
 Incidentally, you reduce the attack surfaces for cyber attacks through the preventive measure.

 The clear answer is: Yes, definitely!